vinipsmaker/gsoc2014-boost/README.md

 think it'll be possible to implement them all, but if not, I want at least to make sure that more models can be supported in the future without API breakage.

+## Deliverables

+* A core set of abstractions that can be used to create HTTP producers and consumers to allow different backends (FastCGI, CoAP, ...).
+  * These abstractions will allow queryable properties like "native-stream" to avoid security problems and other class of problems.
+* A lower-level interface that provides a "HTTP socket" to create HTTP built in servers with as low overhead as **correctly** we can.
+* Provide a HTTP producer that uses the interface described on the item above.
+* Provide the implementation of a file server to aid on benchmarking.
+* All abstractions provided should support modern HTTP features (chunking, pipelining, continue, upgrade).
+* All abstractions provided will expose an highly async interface built on top of Boost ASIO.
+* Other Boost quality assurance items.
+  * Exception safe.
+  * Linear scalable.
+  * Validation.
+  * Test suite.
+  * Extensive documentation.

 ## Extra features

 The implementation of a HTTP server isn't very challenging.
 The biggest problem